Generalizable Error Modeling for Human Data Annotation: Evidence From an Industry-Scale Search Data Annotation Program: Discussion

+Another practical challenge is the integration of predictive error models into existing data annotation platforms.
+Conventional approaches that focus on label prediction do not necessitate the computation of additional features, such as past annotator performance, task-completion, and session features.
+While the integration of such behavioral features may lead to generalizable models, the additional data collection can be resource-intensive and may require the construction of sophisticated data processing pipelines in production settings.
+The benefits of potential improvements in error detection must be weighed against these costs, likely favoring the proposed behavioral modeling approach in scenarios with high annotation volume.

-Future work should also focus on further enhancing the accuracy and generalizability of error detection models.
+Future work should aim to further enhance the accuracy and generalizability of error detection models.
 It would be particularly interesting to explore the application of these models to other types of annotation tasks beyond search relevance ratings.
 This could include the training of LLMs, where annotation guidelines may be less well-defined and harder to enforce due to the inherent subtlety of natural language.
 Importantly, the rise of LLMs also foreshadows a shift in data annotation practices, as LLMs do not only rely on annotated data for training but may become helpful in data annotation tasks and error modeling tasks themselves.